chizmw/perl-debugger-tutorial/02.next_steps/README.md

     main::(variables.pl:8): print "stop pressing 'n' or 'ENTER' now\n";
       DB<1>

-You can now examine the variables that have been decalred in the script.
+You can now examine the variables that have been declared in the script.
 Try these commands in the debugger:

  * `p $string`